LispEngineer/fpga-spi-peripherals/README.md

     * 2 pixels per byte in SPI interface
     * 76,800 bytes to refresh the screen
     * Provide a display memory from which we'll read the data
-  * Maybe implement a 60x20 character interface instead (1,200 bytes)
-    * Output bitmapped characters directly from Character RAM
-    * Maybe make a routine that starts reading from Character RAM and feeds pixels into a FIFO for the SPI interface to read?
-      * How would the clock-divided SPI interface read just one byte from FIFO?
-      * Maybe use a toggle signal, and whenever the divided thing toggles, another outside part sees that and loads a value from the FIFO - that necessarily adds another cycle of latency though
-    * The Character Generator FIFO can be started by a start signal
-    * Reuse the 8x16 font previously used in VGA interface
   * Enable full 20MHz speed on the SPI interface
     * Use a PLL to go from 50MHz to 80MHz
     * Use a 4x `CLK_DIV`